Port of Doraleh: Livestock terminal

 The livestock terminal at Doraleh Multipurpose Port was inaugurated in January 2021 in partnership with Ethiopia.
-The facility has a capacity to handle 2.5 million animals per year, or 1,000 heads of camel, 500 heads of cattle and 4,270 heads of goat or sheep per day.
+The facility can handle 2.5 million animals per year, or 1,000 heads of camel, 500 heads of cattle and 4,270 heads of goat or sheep per day.
 The terminal also includes resting areas and quarantine services for the livestock before being shipped on.

 Container terminal

 The Société De Gestion Du Terminal A Conteneur De Doraleh (SGTD; formerly Doraleh Container Terminal (DCT)) was built in 2009 by the Dubai shipping company DP World after securing a 30-year contract by Djibouti in 2006.
 The contract was one of a number of others won by DP World in the region, including one in Berbera, Somaliland.

-The SGTD's quay is 1050 meters with 18 meters depth, and can hold 1.25 million TEU.
+The SGTD's quay is 1050 meters with 18 meters depth and can hold 1.25 million TEU.
 The facility also operates eight Super-post-Panamax container cranes.
-An ENOC petroeum terminal is located adjacent to the SGTD.
+An ENOC petroleum terminal is located adjacent to the SGTD.
 The terminal is the largest employer in Djibouti and its largest source of revenue.

 In March 2011, the American National Nuclear Security Administration (NNSA) installed radiation detection equipment at the Port of Djibouti, including the container terminal, which allows scanning cargo containers for dangerous nuclear and other radioactive materials.
 The equipment was part of a joint project between the NNSA and the Djiboutian Ministry of Equipment and Transport that started in 2009.

 As of 2015, the SGTD was described as the most technologically advanced container terminal on the African continent.

 In 2016, 914,300 containers passed through the port of Doraleh.